“Nisei” Film Wins Grand Jury Prize for Best Short Drama at Cinequest

 Darren Haruo Rae, ’13 Radio-Television-Film (far right), screenwriter and director of the short film “Nisei,” discusses a scene during filming at SJSU’s University Theatre in August 2022.
 Photo by Robert C. Bain.

-Editor’s note: “Nisei,” a short film about the 442nd Regimental Combat Team who served in World War II, will premiere at Cinejoy, Cinequest’s virtual film festival.
-Written and directed by alumnus Darren Haruo Rae, the film can be seen online between March 1-12.
-Watch the film here.
+Editor’s note: “Nisei,” a short film about the 442nd Regimental Combat Team who served in World War II, won the Grand Jury Prize for Best Short Drama at the 2023 Cinequest festival, and will be considered for possible Academy Award nomination as a result.
 The story below was originally published in the NewsCenter on Nov.
 7, 2022.

 This Veteran’s Day, San José State University filmmakers and Radio, Television and Film students will ask: What do you know about the 442nd Regimental Combat Team?